-VWN: the parameterization of electron gas data given by Vosko, Wilk and Nusair (ref [1 (page 225)], formula version V).
+VWN: the parametrization of electron gas data given by Vosko, Wilk and Nusair (ref, formula version V).
 Among the available LDA options this is the more advanced one, including correlation effects to a fair extent.

-Stoll: For the VWN or GL variety of the LDA form you may include Stoll's correction [2 (page 225)] by typing Stoll on the same line, after the main LDA specification.
+Stoll: For the VWN or GL variety of the LDA form you may include Stoll's correction by typing Stoll on the same line, after the main LDA specification.
 You must not use Stoll's correction in combination with the Xonly or the Xalpha form for the Local Density functional.